MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/selections.rst

     Similar to sphlayer, but will find layer around all referenced atoms.
     For example, if the atom types for a polymer backbone were chosen, then an isolayer parallel to the backbone will be generated.
-As another example, if an ions were chosen as a reference to isolate the second hydration layer, then those solvent atoms that overlap will not include the first shell of another ion.
+As another example, if a set of ions were chosen as a reference to isolate the second hydration layer, then they will all be included in the same group.
+    However, in the instance that a molecule is in the second hydration layer of one ion and the first hydration layer of another, those atoms will not be included.

 cylayer *innerRadius* *externalRadius* *zMax* *zMin* *selection*
     selects all atoms within a cylindric layer centered in the center of